 Like many others, I started smoking at a young age.
-I was 18 at the time and was away at college.
-I could contribute to the start of smoking partially by my curiosity of cigarettes, but also because I wanted to be cool.
-The friends that I had at the time were doing it, so that lead to the question "why shouldn't I?"
-I started smoking on a normal basis with my friends and I didn't quit for many years later.
-It was a long journey, but one that I eventually took when I was ready.
+I was 18, and I was away at college.
+I could say I started smoking out of curiosity, but it was also because I wanted to be cool.
+My friends at the time were doing it—so that led me to wonder, "why not?"
+I started smoking regularly with my friends, and I didn't quit until many years later.
+It was a long journey, but I was ready.

-Before I actually quit smoking for good, I had tried quitting many times before.
-Sometimes cold turkey, other times by use of products, or by reading internet guides.
-None of the things I tried had worked.
+Before I actually quit smoking for good, I had tried quitting many times already.
+I tried different methods: cold turkey, smoking cessation products, and guides I found online.
+None of these things worked.
 I was in college and having the time of my life, and it wasn't the "time" for me to quit.
-I wasn't in the right mind set to give up cigarettes.
+I wasn't in the right mindset to give up cigarettes.
 I put off attempting to quit smoking until my life changed enough where I was in the right mindset to quit for good.

-That life changing moment came when I met a girl named Deanna.
+That life-changing moment came when I met a girl named Deanna.
 We were together for close to five years, before we eventually broke up for other reasons.
-During our time together, she donated a kidney to a man to save his life.
+During our time together, she donated a kidney to save another person's life.
 She ended up going through the transplant as a smoker.
 After the transplant was done, she never picked up a cigarette again.
-She said she didn't have any cravings for them any more.
-Because we were living together at the time, I was now forced to make a choice to continue to smoke and possibly lose her as my girlfriend, or to try to quit.
-That is where my journey on how to quit smoking began.
-We aren't together any more, but I live a happy and healthy life because of her.
+She said she didn't have cravings for them anymore.
+Because we were living together at the time, I was forced to make a choice between continuing to smoke and possibly losing her as my girlfriend, or trying to quit.
+That is where my journey toward successfully quitting began.
+We aren't together anymore, but I live a happy and healthy life because of her.

 If you are in the right mindset, and you feel that now is the time in your life to quit smoking, then let us begin this journey together.
-I have outlined the steps to quit smoking, and explain in detail the hard truth of what you have to understand to be able to quit.
+I have outlined the steps to quit, and I explain in detail the hard truth of what you have to understand to be able to do it successfully.

 Understand that "quit smoking" products don't work